dan-nagle/h2m/README.txt

 EXAMPLE

-The Example directory contains several subdirectories containing useful h2m examples.
+The Example directory contains several subdirectories containing small h2m examples.
-The first directory, Example_1, contains a small script which will provide a short tutorial.
+The first directory, Example_1, contains a potentially useful script which will provide a short tutorial.
 The following section summarizes the process the script preforms.

 Step 1: Translate the desired header file from C to Fortran using h2m: h2m -out=module_header.f90 ./header.h